tobybreckon/fire-detection-cnn/README.md

 ---

 ## Reference implementation:
-Our binary detection (FireNet, InceptionV1-OnFire, InceptionV3-OnFire, InceptionV4-OnFire) architectures determine whether an image frame contains fire globally, whereas the superpixel based approach breaks down the frame into segments and performs classification on each superpixel segment to provide in-frame localization.
+Put simply, our full-frame binary detection (_FireNet, InceptionV1-OnFire, InceptionV3-OnFire, InceptionV4-OnFire_) architectures determine whether an image frame contains fire globally, whereas the superpixel based approaches (_SP-InceptionV1-OnFire, SP-InceptionV3-OnFire, SP-InceptionV4-OnFire_)) breaks down the frame into segments and performs classification on each superpixel segment to provide in-frame localization.

 This respository contains the ```firenet.py``` and ```inceptionVxOnFire.py``` files corresponding to the binary (full-frame) detection models from the paper.
-In addition the ```superpixel-inceptionVxOnFire.py``` file corresponds to the superpixel based in-frame fire localization from the paper.
+In addition the ```superpixel-inceptionVxOnFire.py``` file corresponds to the superpixel based in-frame fire localization from the paper(s).

  To use these scripts the pre-trained network models must be downloaded using the shell script ```download-models.sh``` which will create an additional ```models``` directory containing the network weight data (on Linux/MacOS).
 Alternatively, you can manually download the pre-trained network models from [http://dx.doi.org/10.15128/r19880vq98m](http://dx.doi.org/10.15128/r19880vq98m) [Dunnings, 2018] + [http://doi.org/10.15128/r25x21tf409](http://doi.org/10.15128/r25x21tf409) [Samarth, 2018] and unzip them to a directory called  ```models``` in the same place as the python files.

 The superpixel based approach was trained to perform superpixel based fire detection and localization within a given frame as follows:
-  * image frame is split into segments using SLIC superpixel segmentation technique.
+  * image frame is split into segments using SLIC superpixel segmentation
-  * a SP-InceptionVx-OnFire convolutional architecture (for _x = 1, 3, 4 for InceptionV1, InceptionV3, InceptionV4_), trained to detect fire in a given superpixel segment, is used on each superpixel.
+  * a _SP-InceptionVx-OnFire_ convolutional architecture (for _x = 1, 3, 4 for InceptionV1, InceptionV3, InceptionV4_), trained to detect fire in a given superpixel segment, is used on each superpixel.
-  * at run-time, the selected SP-InceptionVx-OnFire, network is run on every superpixel from the SLIC segmentation output.
+  * at run-time (inference), the selected _SP-InceptionVx-OnFire_, network is run on every superpixel from the SLIC segmentation of the image

-**TODO UPDATE** _Which model should I use ?_ : for the best detection performance (i.e. true positive rate) and throughtput (speed, frames per second) use the FireNet model (example: ```firenet.py```); for a slighly lower false alarm rate (i.e. false positive rate, but only by 1%) but much lower throughtput (speed, frames per second) use the InceptionV1-OnFire model (example: ```inceptionV1OnFire.py```); for localization of the fire within the image use the superpixel InceptionV1-OnFire model (example: ```superpixel-inceptionV1OnFire.py```).
-For full details see paper - [[Dunnings, 2018](https://breckon.org/toby/publications/papers/dunnings18fire.pdf)] **TODO UPDATE**
+_Which model should I use ?_ : For the best detection performance (i.e. high true positive rate, low false positive rate) use _InceptionV4-OnFire_ (example: ```inceptionVxOnFire.py -m 4```) which operates at 12 frames per second (fps), for best throughtput (17 fps) use the _FireNet_ model (example: ```firenet.py```) which has slightly lesser performance (i.e. lower true positive rate, higher false positive rate).
+The _InceptionV1-OnFire_ and _InceptionV3-OnFire_ offer alternative performance characteristics in terms of detection, false alarm and throughput - (example: ```inceptionVxOnFire.py -m 1``` or ```inceptionVxOnFire.py -m 3```).
+For localization of the fire within the image the superpixel model, _SP-InceptionV4-OnFire_ model (example: ```superpixel-inceptionVxOnFire.py -m 4```) offers the best detection performance but at a lower throughput than the alternative, lesser performing _SP-InceptionV1-OnFire_ and _SP-InceptionV3-OnFire_ superpixel models (example: ```superpixel-inceptionVxOnFire.py -m 1``` or ```superpixel-inceptionVxOnFire.py -m 3```).
+For full comparison see most recent paper - [[Samath, 2019](https://breckon.org/toby/publications/papers/samarth19fire.pdf)]

-Training datasets:
+---
+## Fire Detection Datasets:

-* The custom dataset used for training and evaluation can be found on [[Durham Collections - Dunnings/Breckon, 2018](https://collections.durham.ac.uk/collections/r1ww72bb497)] and [[Durham Collections - Samarth/Breckon, 2019](https://collections.durham.ac.uk/collections/r2jm214p16f)] (together with the trained network models).
+The custom dataset used for training and evaluation can be found on [[Durham Collections - Dunnings/Breckon, 2018](https://collections.durham.ac.uk/collections/r1ww72bb497)] and [[Durham Collections - Samarth/Breckon, 2019](https://collections.durham.ac.uk/collections/r2jm214p16f)] (together with the trained network models).
 A direct download link for the dataset is [[Dunnings, 2018 - original data](https://collections.durham.ac.uk/downloads/r2d217qp536)] and [[Samarth, 2019 - additional data](https://collections.durham.ac.uk/downloads/r10r967374q)].

-* In addition, standard datasets such as [furg-fire-dataset](https://github.com/steffensbola/furg-fire-dataset) were also used for training and evaluation (and are included as a subset within the above datasets for [[Dunnings, 2018 - original data](https://collections.durham.ac.uk/downloads/r2d217qp536)]).
+In addition, standard datasets such as [furg-fire-dataset](https://github.com/steffensbola/furg-fire-dataset) were also used for training and evaluation (and are included as a subset within the above datasets for [[Dunnings, 2018 - original data](https://collections.durham.ac.uk/downloads/r2d217qp536)]).

-DOI for datsets - [http://doi.org/10.15128/r2d217qp536](http://doi.org/10.15128/r2d217qp536) and [http://doi.org/10.15128/r10r967374q](http://doi.org/10.15128/r10r967374q).
+* DOI for datsets - [http://doi.org/10.15128/r2d217qp536](http://doi.org/10.15128/r2d217qp536) and [http://doi.org/10.15128/r10r967374q](http://doi.org/10.15128/r10r967374q).

 A download script ```download-dataset.sh``` is also provided which will create an additional ```dataset``` directory containing the training dataset (10.5Gb in size, works on Linux/MacOS).